strmark/kpiradio/README.md

 Let your Raspberry Pi stream radio stations using VLC and turn the Pi into a Clock radio by setting an alarm.
 You can set the alarm, the radio stations and the volume of the Pi in a browser and controlled i.e. with your phone.

-This part of the project is written with Spring-boot with Kotlin, Swagger, H2 database, VLC and the Quartz scheduler to provide the backend REST API.
+This part of the project is written with Spring-boot with Kotlin, Swagger, H2 database, VLC and the JobRubr scheduler to provide the backend REST API.

 ## Installation
 This installation procedure will work on Raspian.